Chavez did much to include Venezuela’s marginalized poor, but the demise of the revolutionary may yet turn out to be a blessing for their revolution.

 In a bizarre piece of biased journalism published just after his death, Associated Press reporter Pamela Sampson complained that, unlike the Arab oil sheikhs who chose to invest the proceeds of their mineral resources into skyscrapers, Chavez preferred to invest Venezuela’s oil wealth into social programs and healthcare.
 In a way, this observation perfectly embodies the apex of hypocrisy in the international media’s reporting on Venezuela and Chávez: relentlessly chastising the democratically-elected Chávez for choosing to invest his country’s natural wealth in improving the living conditions of his people, the media conveniently sidesteps even the mildest critique of the sheer social waste of collective resources at the hands of unelected fundamentalist dictators in the Middle East.
 Saudi royals can continue stoning women, decapitating gays and funding terrorist organizations, as long as their oil revenues continue to seamlessly blend into the logic of global capitalism.
 But lo’ and behold if a democratically-elected government chooses to invest its oil proceeds in human development as opposed to the pointless accumulation of excessive wealth!

-Chávez’ populist “petrodiplomacy”, the bourgeois media claims, amounts to a dramatic mismanagement of the domestic economy.
+Chávez’ populist “petrodiplomacy”, the media claims, amounts to a dramatic mismanagement of the domestic economy.
 Never mind the fact that, in just 14 years, Chávez presided over one of the most dramatic reductions in poverty levels in history.
 As an economic report by the Washington-based Center for Economic Policy Research showed, real GDP in Venezuela nearly doubled between 2003 and 2009, growing by 13.5 percent per year; the poverty rate was cut by more than half from 54 percent in 2003 to 26 percent at the end of 2008; extreme poverty, as measured in cash terms, fell by a spectacular 72 percent, while inequality fell substantially in the same period; infant mortality fell by more than one-third; the number of social security beneficiaries more than doubled; the amount of primary healthcare physicians in the public sector increased 12-fold from 1999 to 2007, providing healthcare to millions of Venezuelans who previously did not have access; and education enrollment rates more than doubled from 1999 to 2008.

 And yet not all is well on the Bolivarian front.
 Of course, one of the most talked-about issues confronting Venezuela is the wave of violent crime plaguing the country.
-But while this problem is undeniable and extreme — and affects the poor much more than the bourgeoisie, which most vocally complains about it — the problem is by no means isolated to Venezuela and cannot simply be pinpointed as an effect of Chávez “polarizing” policies.
+But while this problem is undeniable and extreme — and affects the poor much more than the rich, who most vocally complains about it — the problem is by no means isolated to Venezuela and cannot simply be pinpointed as an effect of Chávez “polarizing” policies.
 As Samuel Grove pointed out for Upside Down World back in 2010, Venezuelan crime statistics should be read as a wave of violence washing across Latin America as a whole.
 Indeed, Mexico, a neoliberal poster child, has been rocked by similarly serious crime levels for much of the past decade, but few Western commentators have dared to explicitly connect this to the structural reforms and trade liberalization of the 1980s and 90s, which effectively displaced millions of families from their traditional forms of employment and turned Mexico into a major conduit for the narcotics trade to the US.
 In this context, it is equally remarkable that the media continues to ignore violent crime in Puerto Rico and El Salvador, which is even more severe than it is in Venezuela.

 On the other side of the coin, however, are those who read into the same contradictory figures an unambiguous confirmation of their belief that Chávez somehow constituted the embodiment of a reborn revolutionary spirit called back to life to dispel myths about the End of History and reinvigorate the state socialist project in the globalized post-Cold War reality of the 21st century.
 Tariq Ali’s eulogy for his friend in The Guardian was particularly disappointing in this respect.
 Praising Chávez for being an “indestructible ox, speaking for hours to his people in a warm, sonorous voice, a fiery eloquence that made it impossible to remain indifferent,” Tariq Ali seems to have desperately fallen prey to the President’s cult of personality, conveniently sidestepping critical questions about Chávez’ eccentric ego-maniacal tendencies and the strange ties he held in the world of global diplomacy, from Robert Mugabe to Muammar Gaddafi.
 Indeed, it seems that on the issue of Hugo Chávez, it is simply impossible to be both deeply sympathetic and fiercely critical at the same time: as with George W. Bush and his war on terror, you were either with him or against him.